biam05/biam05/README.md

 ### Hi there 👋

-My name is Beatriz Mendes and I’m a 2nd year MSc student of Informatics and Computing Engineering who has developed a passion for Front-end Development and UI/UX design.
-I am focused and persistent, which makes me do my best at any given task, regardless of the difficulty.
-I am always eager to learn and explore new technologies.
+I am Beatriz Mendes and I am a fresh graduate with a Master's in Informatics and Computing Engineering, passionate about Front-end Development and UI/UX design.
+I am focused and persistent and strive to do my best at any task, regardless of difficulty.
+I am always eager to learn and explore new technologies and challenges.
 Feel free to contact me.